uw-it-edm/docfinity-client/README.md

 - Set it to run `./gradlew spotlessApply` on save to automatically fix formatting.
 - If you use VSCode, install the [Spotless Gradle Extension](https://marketplace.visualstudio.com/items?itemName=richardwillis.vscode-spotless-gradle) that can automatically apply these settings.

+## Debug against a live server

+Configure your IDE to launch the `docfinity-client-cli/src/main/java/edu/uw/edm/docfinity/cli/DocFinityClientCLI.java` class and setup the following startup arguments:

+- -u: DocFinity base url.
+- -k: DocFinity API Key.
+- -f: Path to file to upload or "test" to use a sample file.
+- -c: Category name to index document.
+- -d: Document type name to index document.
+- -j: Metadata to index as json string, ie. `"{ \"FieldName\": \"FieldValue\"}"`
+- --trace: Turns on request tracing

 ## Run CLI with Gradle

-You can also use the CLI with arguments from gradle (instead of running from the .jar file) by using the gradle task `run --args="<ARGS>"`.
+You can also use the CLI with arguments from gradle (instead of running from the .jar file) by using the gradle task `run --args="<ARGS>"` with the same arguments as described in the previous section.
 For example, to get documentation of command line options run:

 ```
 ./gradlew run --args="--help"
 ```

-## Debug against a live server

-TODO: Add documentation of how to quickly debug library against live responses.

 # Integration Tests